 35/35 W with 2 pilot lamps, With AHO (Auto Headlamp On)

-With front disc and rear drum brakes, Bajaj Pulsar 150 comes up with an anti-locking braking system it weighs 148 kg and has a fuel tank capacity of 15 liters with a range up to 55-65 km/l.
+The Bajaj Pulsar 150 gets a 149.5cc BS6 engine with class-leading power and performance.
+Bajaj Pulsar 150 has an anti-locking braking system with both front and rear disc brakes.
+It has a fuel tank capacity of 15 litres with a range of up to 45-50 km/l and weighs 148kg.
 The Bajaj Pulsar 150 is the highest-selling 150cc commuter bike in India.

 Bajaj bikes came into existence in India way back in 1945 by introducing Chetak scooters.
 By 1986 they made a paradigm shift by having it’s focus completely on motorcycles and discontinued scooter manufacturing.
 From there Bajaj was always on course to seal a spot in the top motorcycle manufacturers.
 On the way, Bajaj made tie-up with Kawasaki in 1984 and KTM in 2007 in which former severed tie up in April 2017.
 As a result of years of R & D and technology assistance from KTM and Kawasaki, their models are now finding a place among the top and also within motorcycle aficionados.